High School Program, Grades 9-12

 At Walden, we provide both mentorship and individual choice every day.
 All teachers strive to infuse all of our classes with experiential learning (field experiences, project work, etc.), Socratic teaching (discussion, questioning, debate) media support (film clips, websites, etc.), and critical thought.

-Other schools require students to read extensively and to write papers in most academic core classes.
 Students at Walden are are often given choices about the assignments they will complete to demonstrate mastery.

 Learn more